Counselor Education – School Counseling

 - Graduate Application for Admission plus $25 nonrefundable application fee

-*Applications may be considered with an undergraduate GPA of at least 2.6, a score of 403+ on the Miller Analogies Test (MAT) and an admissions interview.
+*Applications may be considered with an undergraduate GPA of at least 2.6, a score of 403+ on the Miller Analogies Test (MAT).

 |CED 700 Foundations of School Counseling||3|

 |CED 710 Counseling Skills and Techniques||3|

 |CED 724 Experiential Group Process||3|